 Thanks to an average 30% faster treatment, the experience is much more fluid and pleasant, and increases satisfaction while reducing the dropout rate.

-Because in 2019, talking to robots is part of our lives
+Because in 2019, talking to conversational AI is part of our lives

 The era of smartphones and connected speakers has brought robots into our lives.
 Their names are Siri, Alexa or Google Home, and more and more of us talk to them every day.
 Artificial intelligence provides us all with a personal assistant, and humans now trust a machine as much (or even more) to deal with their problems.